sashika20643/Soundpath/replit.md

-# Category Management System
+# Sonic Atlas - Music Directory Platform

 ## Overview

-This is a full-stack category management application built with a modern tech stack featuring Express.js backend, React frontend, and PostgreSQL database.
-The system provides comprehensive CRUD operations for managing categories with different types (genre, setting, eventType) through a clean and intuitive web interface.
+This is a full-stack music directory application that celebrates the magic where music and location come together.
+Built as a "digital travel zine meets music atlas," the platform focuses on discovering extraordinary musical experiences around the world - from rooftop DJ sets in Medellín to folk concerts in Icelandic wilderness.
+The system features comprehensive event and category management with a cinematic, minimalist design using a dark color palette with orange accents.

 ## System Architecture